top of page

 Credit Card Type

 There are a handful of major players in the credit card industry.
-Not all vendors accepted all types, and popularity by type can be country dependent.
+Not all vendors accept all types, and popularity by type can be country dependent.
 If you travel a lot, check how popular that particular card type is when shopping around for a new credit card.
 If you travel often and find a less commonly accepted card type with amazing travel perks, it's a good idea to have a backup card of a different type when traveling.
 Currently, Visa and Mastercard are the most accepted by vendors in the United States.

 Some organizations have special exclusivity with one credit card type.
 If you have any interest in going to the Olympics, for example, you will need to have a Visa.
 Additionally, while some retail branded cards give great rewards and perks for their brand, perks for other vendors may not be as good.